-If your teenager is a strong candidate for the college from which she was deferred— and it remains her number-one choice — then there’s no reason to lose hope.
+If your teenager is a strong candidate for the college from which they were deferred— and it remains their number-one choice — then there’s no reason to lose hope.
 “Deferred students are typically good-fit students with strong applications who will be reviewed again in the context of the regular applicant pool,” says Cohen.
 “This can be an advantage, as the regular decision pool is typically not as strong as the early pool.”

 Think of the deferral as another opportunity to impress the admissions committee.
 “It allows your student to show an improvement in grades, especially when they’re taking a challenging senior year course load.
 This can significantly help chances of getting accepted,” notes Cohen.